Research

 Animus or Beliefs?
 Consumer Discrimination In Uncertain Times

 Abstract: Neither beliefs nor preferences are observed in most studies of discrimination, making it hard to discern the underlying motive.
-This study overcomes the challenge in a unique setting where motives prompt divergent responses.
-Using GPS mobile tracking data, I examine consumer discrimination against Chinese restaurants immediately following the first case of COVID-19.
-I adopt a simple identification strategy: a belief-driven discriminator, motivated by health concerns, discriminates only where there is elevated perceived risk of infection, whereas a taste-driven discriminator, motivated by ethnic animus, discriminates everywhere regardless of perceived risk.
-I rely on variation in service type to capture perceived health risk and variation in restaurant clientele to capture potential for anti-Chinese sentiment.
+This study overcomes the challenge by testing two plausible motives in consumer discrimination following the first case of COVID-19.
+Did consumers avoid Chinese restaurants due to belief-based concerns over virus risks or due to anti-Chinese sentiment?
+Using foot-traffic data on the universe of US restaurants, I exploit variation in service type to capture perceived health risks and variation in the ethnic mix of customers to capture anti-Chinese sentiment.
 I find strong evidence consistent with belief-based discrimination and inconsistent with taste-based discrimination.

 Isolating the Effect of Grant Rates on Asylum Applications: A Relative Discrete Choice Approach